mochi-hpc/mochi-doc/docs/source/margo/02_hello.rst

 =================================

 The previous tutorial explained how to initialize a server and a client.
-This this tutoria, we will have the server register and RPC handler and the client send an RPC request to the server.
+This this tutorial, we will have the server register and RPC handler and the client send an RPC request to the server.

 Server-side RPC handler